Cancer can start in the lining of the space behind the nose (nasal cavity) or the nearby air cavities (paranasal sinuses) and sometimes spread to

 More rarely, a surgeon may suggest removing nodes from both sides of your neck.
 These operations are called neck dissections.
 You may hear your surgeon call this type of surgery a radical neck dissection.

 A specialist in human tissues (a pathologist) examines the lymph nodes to see if they have cancer cells.
-This is part of finding out how advanced the cancer is, in other words, its stage.
-It helps doctors decide on the most suitable treatment for you.
+It helps them to find out how advanced the cancer is.
+This is also called the stage of the cancer and helps doctors decide on the most suitable treatment for you.